The leading constant for rational points in families: Subordinate Brauer groups

 \subsection{Properties}

-\begin{lemma} If $f: Y \to X$ is flat then $\BrV(Y/X) = f^*\Sub(X,f)$. \end{lemma} \begin{proof} By purity \eqref{seq:purity}, it suffices to show that any element $\alpha \in f^*\Sub(X,f)$ is unramified at all codimension $1$ points of $Y$.
+\begin{lemma} Assume that $f: Y \to X$ is flat and that for all $D \in X^{(1)}$ every irreducible component of $f^{-1}(D)$ has multiplicity $1$.
+Then $\BrV(Y/X) = f^*\Sub(X,f)$. \end{lemma} \begin{proof} By purity \eqref{seq:purity}, it suffices to show that any element $\alpha \in f^*\Sub(X,f)$ is unramified at all codimension $1$ points of $Y$.
 Let $D \in Y^{(1)}$.
 If $f(D)$ equals the generic point of $X$, then certainly $\alpha$ is unramified at $D$.
 Otherwise, since $f$ is flat, we find that $f(D)$ is a codimension one point of $X$.
 Then by Definition \ref{def:Sub}, we see that $\alpha$ is also unramified at $D$, as required. \end{proof}

+\begin{lemma} where $\mathrm{res}$ denotes the usual restriction map on Galois cohomology and $\kappa_E$ denotes the algebraic closure of $k(D)$ inside the function field of $E$. \end{lemma} \begin{proof} This follows by simply writing down and comparing the residue exact sequences for $X$ and $Y$ (cf.~\cite[Prop.~11.1.5]{Brauer}). \end{proof}

 $\Sub(X,f)$ is a birational invariant, only depending on $X$ and the generic fibre of $f$.